Frequently Asked Questions

 Is the Writing Center only for English papers?

 No!
-The Writing Center is here to help writers from all disciplines, and we also serve our community of faculty and staff.
-Our writing consultants come from a wide range of disciplinary homes and are trained to act as interested readers for writing in any discipline and in any genre, whether that's a lab report, a personal statement, an ENG 1010 paper, or an Master of Liberal Arts capstone project.
+The Writing Center is here to help writers from all disciplines at all levels.
+Our writing tutors come from a wide range of disciplinary homes and are trained to act as interested readers for writing in any discipline and in any genre, whether that's a lab report, a personal statement, an ENG 1010 paper, or an Master of Liberal Arts capstone project.

 Can the Writing Center help with with speeches or presentations?